bicycle-codes/envelope/README.md

 You would need to do multi-device sync with the map of msg -> keys though.
 How do you sync multiple devices without leaking information about who wrote the message?

 You could encrypt the document of `msg -> keys`, and not check identity when you serve requests.
-If an unauthorized person requests the keys for a given username, they would not be able to decrypt them, so the server does not need to know who they are.
+If an unauthorized person requests the keys for a given username, they would not be able to decrypt them, so the server does not need to know who you are.

+Though you could make some assumptions about identity, based on who is requesting which messages.
+It would not be *proof*, just evidence.

 ----------------------------------